OpenSees/OpenSeesDocumentation/source/user/manual/model/damping/UniformDamping.rst

    $freq2, |float|, upper bound of the frequency range (in units of T^−1)
    $Ta, |float|, time when the damping is activated
    $Td, |float|, time when the damping is deactivated
-   $tsTag, |integer|, time series tag identifying the scale factor of the damping versus time
+   $tsTagScaleFactorVsTime, |integer|, time series tag identifying the scale factor of the damping versus time

 .. figure:: UniformDamping.png